Riverscapes/riverscapes-website/README.md

 # Riverscape Website

 ## Content

 ### MDX

 - /content/page/ - All pages
 - /content/utilities/ - Footer content

+All MDX pages must have a Heading2 text at the top.
+This is used in code that loops (maps) over the content pages.

+To add cards to the bottom of an MDX page, simply add subfolders into the folder containing the parent MDX file.
+Copy the format from the existing subpages.

+Markdown images in MDX files should be placed directly in the same folder as the MDX page that uses them.

 ### Image
 - /src/images